What's inside this article:

 - Tags

-The conditions that apply for editing a cloned content item vary, according to the content type.
+The restrictions for editing a clone vary, according to the content type.
 Go to the relevant section below:

 Audio clip

-The Replace option is not editable in the clone to replace the audio file.
-All other settings are editable and do not need to match the original.
+The Replace option is not available to replace the audio file.
+All other content is editable and does not need to match the original.

 If the audio file is replaced in the original Audio clip, it is also replaced in the clone.